 Defining 2020 is no easy feat.
 Within March we were met with the realisation that life as we know it would soon become life how we once knew it, the events to follow no doubt altering us.
 With nothing to do and nowhere to go we were given the time to sit back and listen a little more.
 The soundtrack to such a year was going to be different for everybody but left to my own devices, I found solace in filling the empty space with some noise.

 2020 has redefined how we experience music, one that is singular and confined to our households, speakers and headphones.
-It’s hard to believe that concerts still existed this year considering how long we’ve felt stuck in this simulation.
+It’s hard to believe that concerts still existed at any point of 2020 considering how long we’ve felt stuck in this simulation.
 For me, the year began with Halsey’s introspection on Manic.
 I was lucky enough that my last gig before COVID-19 took over was one last-minute decision to scour for a ticket to her O2 London show on Twitter.
 Mid show she exclaimed that she was set to take a break from touring, and then, by force, so did everybody else.

 Those were blissful months before the first official lockdown announcement in March, back before we knew what lockdown even meant.
 The big releases seemed to reflect an escapism and blissfulness of what was to come once this would be over; Future Nostalgia being an even more fitting title upon release than when Dua Lipa first dreamt it up.
 Dua Lipa and The Weeknd each released their highly anticipated albums within one week of each other.
 Despite their differentiating themes, they both revived the eighties’ style whilst modernising the production, giving it new life.
 Their albums gave us a sense of life post-pandemic early into lockdown; one of concerts and crowds and both these things existing simultaneously.
 Whilst The Weeknd’s themes have not changed too much over the years, his presentation has, and it’s one that suits him.
 Dua, however, gave us a complete 180 of what we were to expect from a sophomore album.
 It paid off tenfold.